-Employee benefits and employer payroll taxes include employer's contributions or expenses for social security, employee's life and health insurance plans, unemployment insurance, pension plans, and other similar expenses that are approved by BSCC.
-These expenses are allowable when they are included in the Grant Award budget and are in accordance with the organization's approved written policies.
+Employee benefits and employer payroll taxes include employer's contributions or costs for social security, employees' life and health insurance premiums, unemployment insurance, pension contributions, and other similar costs that are approved by the BSCC.
+These costs are allowable/reimbursable when they are included in the BSCC grant approved budget and are in accordance with the organization's approved written policies.